 Frequently Asked Questions

 - What is the difference between “confidential” and “anonymous” testing?

 Confidential testing means that the results of any HIV test performed will not be revealed to anybody except designated clinic staff, and in some cases, specific public health officials.
 Confidential testing will usually require a person to give their details (name, age, address) to the clinic performing the test.
 At Heartland CARES, a person who requests anonymous testing is given a unique identifying code.
 No official record of that person being tested will be made and no identifying details will be passed on to public health authorities in case of a positive result.

 - What does a Reactive test result indicate?
 A Non-Reactive test result?

 A Reactive test result means that HIV antibodies may have been detected in the specimen.
 The test is interpreted as preliminary positive.
 As with all screening tests, the results must be confirmed by another method, known as a confirmatory test.
 Heartland CARES uses a “Rapid-Rapid” testing algorithm, using a second rapid test as the confirmatory.
-If the initial oral screening is reactive (positive), with your permission, the staff at Heartland CARES will complete a second rapid test to collect an oral fluid sample.
+If the initial fingerstick blood screening is reactive (positive), with your permission, the staff at Heartland CARES will complete a second rapid test to collect an oral fluid sample.
 The results are available in 20 minutes.
 If this test is also reactive, it will be considered HIV-positive and the tester will perform linkage-to-care immediately.